volkandm/advcash/README.md

-# VolkanDM Advcash API for Laravel by Volkan AYDIN
+# Advcash API for Laravel by Volkan AYDIN

 Hello, this plugin I developed for a project has the entire advcash library.
 But I will add facade support as I need it.
 The following functions are working.